waseemuddin/Git-for-beginners/Day02 (git branch)/README.md

 ##  GIT Lab 02 - How to Create and Manage Git Branches

-In this lab we will look at the Git Brnach and how to create git branches and manage them Below is the explanation how Git-Brach Works
+In this lab, we will look at the Git Brnach and how to create Git branches and manage them Below is the explanation of how Git-Brach Works

 # ![gitbranch](src/gitbranch.png)